 What could be simpler than throwing things in the washer and start the laundry?
-But even as simple as that sounds there are secrets

-that will help improve the quality of the wash, preserve clothes and prevent the washing machine from breakdowns.
+of the wash, preserve clothes and prevent the washing machine from breakdowns.

 So,